thalient-ai/Security-Engineering/README.md

 - Analyze relationships between different standards and requirements.
 - Develop applications or services that leverage centralized, structured security data.

+Given that this data is structured and organized within these CSV files, they are ideally suited for building a relational database.
+This enables you to create robust, queryable structures that can further enhance data accessibility and integrity.
+Establishing a relational database with this data allows for more complex queries and reporting, facilitating deeper insights into cybersecurity standards and their interconnections.
+This approach can significantly improve the efficiency and effectiveness of your cybersecurity measures by providing a comprehensive, interconnected environment of standards and requirements.

 ## Airtable

 [**Airtable Database**](https://airtable.com/appIfMZL3Q2ydSFFk/shrT54RhWgP8oeoKI "Airtable Database")